arjunnn/blog/_drafts/2017-04-16-how-i-built-sketch.md

 ![User Stories](images/user-stories.jpg)

+I started by building whatever I had learned during the Canvas course.
+With little effort, I had a canvas to draw on and a function to listen to mouse events.

 Here's an initial UI mockup:

 ![UI Mockup](images/ui-mockup.jpg)

-I started by building whatever I had learned during the Canvas course.
-With little effort, I had a canvas to draw on and a function to listen to mouse events.
+I then added a colour palette and a multi-colour brush.

+<video autoplay="autoplay" loop="loop" muted="muted" width="100%" preload="auto"> <source src="images/sketch-color-selection.mp4"> </video>